skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 book about?"

-Enoch looks down at the book, "Well, it looks like the history of your island..."
+Enoch looks down at the book, "Well, it looks like the history of your island…"

-One of the other keepers interjects, "Let me guess... a collection of folklore?"
+One of the other keepers interjects, "Let me guess… a collection of folklore?"
 The others begin laughing.

 Enoch isn't quite sure what to make of this.
 Finally Relnar exclaims,